Yeo Bee Yin: Feed-in Tariff (Fit) Quota Revocation and New Quota Release

-Solar PV Initiatives - Improvement of Net Energy Metering (NEM) and Solar Leasing
+Solar PV Initiatives – Improvement of Net Energy Metering (NEM) and Solar Leasing

 Towards the end of 2016, the Malaysian Government had introduced the Net Energy Metering(NEM) programme to encourage installation of rooftop Solar PV to generate renewable energy for consumption and to export back to the grid and the producer-consumers will be paid back with the displaced cost through the electricity bill.

 The quota that was determined in 2016 was 500MW for the period of 5 years from 2016 to 2020.
 The breakdown was 120MW for domestic users, 195MW for commercial and 185MW for industrial.
-However, two years after the launched the uptake rate was very low at about 17MW or 3.4%.
+However, two years after the launch the uptake rate was very low at about 17MW or 3.4%.

 To improve the implementation of NEM, the MESTECC implemented initiatives for domestic, commercial and industrial users.

 For domestic users, the Government will improve NEM by allowing the additional energy that is generated to be exported back to the grid, on a one-to-one offset.
 This means every 1kWh generated will be off-set against 1 kWh utilized by the customer, instead of at the previously quoted displaced costs.
 Through this initiative, MESTECC hopes the uptake for the NEM will increase as subsequently reduces the cost of energy for domestic users.

 For the commercial and industrial users, the Government has agreed to implement NEM through the solar leasing mechanism using the Supply Agreement for Renewable Energy (SARE).
 Through this method, the cost for purchasing and installation of Solar PVs, electricity generation revenue, and electricity tariff will be agreed upon by three parties between Customers, Investors/Owners of PV Panels and the utility company (TNB).
 This initiative frees the customers from paying for the upfront cost.
 The installation and Solar PV cost will be borne by Investors and utility company.

 NEM was first implemented at the end of 2016 and the total approved capacity as at end 2018, was 27.81 MW.
 Since January 2019, the NEM scheme was enhanced to allow surplus solar electricity to be sold on a 1-on-1 basis.
 To date, SEDA Malaysia has approved up to 58.6 MW under the enhanced NEM programme.